-- 1. In case an academic infraction of the honor system comes to the attention of a member of the Faculty, the situation should be dealt with in one of the following ways: - a.
-The matter may be handled directly with the individual concerned if the faculty member believes that the best results can be achieved in this way, that any recurrence of the offense is unlikely, and the student acknowledges responsibility.
-The faculty member's response should be shaped by the sections of the Academic Information Guide and the Student Handbook on "Academic Integrity: Definitions and Guidelines for Penalties." - i.
-A confidential report must be made to the Associate Dean of the Faculty (student academic affairs) of any case handled personally by a faculty member.
+- 1. In case an academic infraction of the honor system comes to the attention of a member of the Faculty, the matter may be handled directly with the individual concerned if the faculty member believes that the best results can be achieved in this way, that any recurrence of the offense is unlikely, and the student acknowledges responsibility.
+The faculty member's response should be shaped by the sections of the Academic Information Guide and the Student Handbook on "Academic Integrity: Definitions and Guidelines for Penalties."
+The faculty member must make a confidential report to the Associate Dean of the Faculty (student academic affairs) even if the faculty member decides to handle it directly. - 2.
+If more than one honor code violation is reported for a particular student, or if the Associate Dean of the Faculty (student academic affairs) determines that the violation constitutes a major violation, the Associate Dean of the Faculty (student academic affairs) may take further disciplinary action or request an administrative hearing. - 3.
+In case of a violation of the social honor code, the faculty member may follow the procedure described in 1 above or consult with the Associate Dean of Student Affairs/Judicial Counsel on possible action.

-- ii.
-If more than one honor code violation is reported for a particular student, the Associate Dean of the Faculty (student academic affairs) may take further disciplinary action or refer the case to the Integrity Board or request an administrative hearing. - b.
-The matter may be referred to the Integrity Board by the faculty member. - 2.
-In case of a violation of the social honor code, the faculty member may follow the procedure described in 1.a. above or consult with the Associate Dean of Student Affairs/Judicial Counsel to the Integrity Board on possible action before the Integrity Board. - C. Administrative Discipline
+C. Administrative Discipline